opf/openproject/docs/user-guide/projects/project-status/README.md

 ![Set-project-status-project-overview](Set-project-status-project-overview.png)

-Alternatively, add the project status to your **project overview** widget by clicking on **+** at the top right corner.
+If the widget is not yet displayed on the project overview, you can add the project status to your **project overview** widget by clicking on **+** at the top right corner.
 Then you can choose where you would like to position your additional widget by clicking on the respective **+** at the top, bottom, left or right of existing widgets.
 Then set your project status from the drop down as shown above.

 ![project-status-widget](project-status-widget.png)